 Doctors are careful when prescribing these drugs, particularly for older people.
 They use the lowest dose possible and stop the drug as soon as possible.

-Most people recover fully if the condition causing delirium is rapidly identified and treated.
+Most people with delirium recover fully if the condition causing delirium is rapidly identified and treated.
 Any delay decreases the chance of a full recovery.
 Even when delirium is treated, some symptoms may persist for many weeks or months, and improvement may occur slowly.
 In some people, delirium evolves into chronic brain dysfunction similar to dementia.

-Hospitalized people who have delirium are up to 10 times more likely to develop complications in the hospital (including death) than those who do not have delirium.
-About 35 to 40% of people who have delirium while in a hospital die within 1 year.
-Hospitalized people who have delirium, particularly older people, have a longer hospital stay, higher treatment costs, and a longer recovery time after they leave the hospital.
+Hospitalized people who have delirium are more likely to develop complications in the hospital (including death) than those who do not have delirium.
+About 35 to 40% of people who have delirium while in a hospital die within 1 year, but the cause of death is often another serious disorder, not delirium itself.

 |DURAMORPH PF, MS CONTIN|